For information about joining our community garden,

 Come grow with us!

-Scholarships for reduced fee plots are available.
+Scholarships for reduced fee plots are available!

 Photographs courtesy of Kha Dang, Garden District Resident.